khaors/geocompr/main.md

     - Bonus: rewrite code that generated the answer to the previous question using a projected CRS (suggestion: UTM).
 1. Advanced challenge: find the point with the highest number of people within a 10 degree radius.
 1. Calculate the length of the boundary lines of US states in meters.
-Which state has the longest border and which has the shorter border?
+Which state has the longest border and which has the shortest?
 Hint: The `st_length` function computes the length of a `LINESTRING` or `MULTILINESTRING` geometry.

 1. Subset points higher than 3100 meters in New Zealand (the `nz_height` object).
 Using the new object:
-    - Count numbers of the highest points in grid cells of 3 km resolution.
+    - Count numbers of the highest points in grid cells of 3km resolution.
-    - Find maximum elevation value for grid cells of 3 km resolution.
+    - Find maximum elevation value for grid cells of 3km resolution.

-1. Aggregate the raster counting high points in New Zealand created in the previous exercise reduce its geographic resolution by half (so cells are 6 by 6 km) and plot the result.
+1. Aggregate the raster counting high points in New Zealand created in the previous exercise, reduce its geographic resolution by half (so cells are 6 by 6 km) and plot the result.
     - Resample the lower resolution raster back to the 3 km resolution of the orginal.
 How have the results changed?
     - Name two advantages and two disadvantages of reducing raster resolution in this way.

-1. Polygonize the the `grain` dataset and filter-out all the squares representing clay.
+1. Polygonize the `grain` dataset and filter-out all the squares representing clay.
     - Name 2 advantages and 2 disadvantages of vector data over raster data.
     - At which points would it be useful to convert rasters to vectors in your research?